octref/blog/vetur-status-quo-development-sponsorship-and-direction/index.md

 However, after quitting my job, I no longer have the luxury to ignore the money issue.
 On the one hand, my saving will run out one day and I need to plan for it.
 On the other hand, maintaining Vetur takes a significant slice of my time for personal research/study, which I quit my high-paying job for.

 Even though money is an unignorable matter for me now, I won't go for certain options.
-There are other language support extensions that [shift to proprietary licenses and charge money](https://github.com/bmewburn/vscode-intelephense).
-I want to make it clear that I'll never change the OSS license or charge you anything for using Vetur.
+Some language extensions [charge money for premium features](https://github.com/bmewburn/vscode-intelephense).
+I'll never change the OSS license or charge you anything for using Vetur.

 If Vetur has made using Vue simpler and smoother for you, please consider a small sponsorship, like a cup of latte every month.

-If you are using Vetur to develop a commercial product that makes a lot of money, or if you are embedding Vetur in your commercial online IDE, please consider making a larger sponsorship.
+If you are using Vetur to develop a commercial product, or if you are embedding Vetur in your commercial online IDE, please consider making a larger sponsorship.

 Thank you for taking money out of my list of concerns, so I can focus on making Vetur great and contributing to the Vue ecosystem.